ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

 - `export`:    Export an image to IBM Cloud Object Storage.
 - `export-show`:    View details of the last image export job.
 - `get`:    View details of an image.
-- `import`:    Import an image to IBM Cloud Object Storage.
+- `import`:    Import an image from IBM Cloud Object Storage.
 - `import-show`:    View details of the last image import job.
 - `list`:    List all images in a workspace.
 - `list-catalog`:    List images available in the regional image catalog.